 Disposable Face Masks

-The College will produce official COVID-19 signage, which will be installed by Facilities Services.
+The College produced official COVID-19 signage, which was installed by Facilities Services.
 If a department wishes to install additional signs or floor markings in their work area, EHS can meet with them and assess what is appropriate.

 Staying home is the best way to prevent yourself and others from getting sick.
 If you are considering travel for personal reasons in the United States, you will need to adhere to CDC, state and local health department guidelines for traveling and isolation requirements after travel.